cloud66/help-old/_posts/deployment/redeployment-hook.md

 curl -X POST -d "" [your redeployment hook URL]
 </pre>

-<h2 id="git-ref">Support for deployment from git refs</h2>
+<h2 id="git-ref">Support for deployment from Git refs</h2>
-Redeployment hooks support custom <a href="http://git-scm.com/book/en/v2/Git-Internals-Git-References">git refs</a>.
+Redeployment hooks support custom <a href="http://git-scm.com/book/en/v2/Git-Internals-Git-References">Git refs</a>.

-Using deployment from git refs you can use any valid git ref, like a commit SHA hash, git tag or branch to tell Cloud 66 what code you would like to deploy to your servers.
-You can do this in curl like this:
+Using deployments from Git refs you can use any valid git ref, like a commit SHA hash, git tag or branch to tell Cloud 66 what code you would like to deploy to your servers.
+You can do this in cURL like follows:

 <pre class="terminal">
 curl -X POST -d "git_ref=[tag]" [your redeployment hook URL]